 Things to Consider When You Are Choosing a Cash System Wallet

-When you deciding on a wallet you’ll want to consider the size and dimensions.
-If you’re shopping online it can be easy to forget about size and assume that it is exactly what you are looking for.
+When you’re deciding on a wallet, you’ll want to consider the size and dimensions.
+If you’re shopping online it can be easy to forget about size and assume that it’s exactly what you’re looking for.
 I’ve listed the dimensions for each wallet, and for the separate envelopes.
 Be sure to check and see how large that actually is, and decide if it will be a good match for you.

 You’ll also want to think about security and how it will keep your cash safe.
 One downside to using this type of wallet and the cash system is that if you lose your wallet you’ll be losing a lot of cash.
-Of the four wallets featured on this page, two have zippers, one uses a snap closure, and one simply folds to close.
-Depending on how you are going to use the wallet, and of these options could be good or bad.
+Do you prefer a zipper, snap closure, or a wallet that simply folds to close?
+Depending on how you’re going to use the wallet, any of these options could be good or bad.